June 1, 1947

 Jonathan Pryce net worth is around 5 million dollars.

-He was nominated for the Academy Award, a BAFTA Film Award and a Golden Globe Award for Best Actor for his role as Cardinal Jorge Mario Bergoglio in biographical drama film The Two Popes (2019).
+He was nominated for the Academy Award for Best Actor, a BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor – Motion Picture Drama for his role as Cardinal Jorge Mario Bergoglio in biographical drama film The Two Popes (2019).

-He was nominated for the Primetime Emmy Award and a Golden Globe Award for Best Supporting Actor for his role as Henry Kravis in biographical comedy drama film Barbarians at the Gate (1993).
+He was nominated for the Primetime Emmy Award and the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film for his role as Henry Kravis in biographical comedy drama film Barbarians at the Gate (1993).

 He was nominated for the Blockbuster Entertainment Award for his role as Cardinal Houseman in supernatural horror film Stigmata (1999).